Connect with others who understand.

 Psoriatic Arthritis Mutilans

-People with psoriatic arthritis mutilans, the most severe and aggressive type of PsA, have severe joint inflammation that causes permanent damage.
-In the fingers, inflammation sometimes leads to bone deterioration and joint shortening, also known as “telescoping fingers” — the shorter, twisted fingers with overlying folds of skin resemble telescopes.
-The condition is also referred to as “opera-glass hands” because pulling on the fingers can look like opening a pair of theater binoculars.
+In psoriatic arthritis mutilans, severe joint inflammation causes permanent damage.
+In the fingers, the bones may break down, and the joints may shorten.
+The shortened, curled fingers may form folds of loose skin, which look like a telescope when pulled — that’s why the condition is sometimes called “telescoping fingers.”
+It’s also referred to as “opera-glass hands” because pulling on the fingers can also look like opening a pair of theater binoculars.

-Arthritis mutilans can cause bones to deteriorate and joints to shorten in fingers, sometimes called “telescoping fingers” or — because of how the fingers look when pulled — “opera-glass hands.”
+Arthritis mutilans can cause bones in the fingers to deteriorate and joints to shorten, resulting in “telescoping fingers” — also known as “opera-glass hands.”
+(CC BY-SA 4.0/Jojo at Polish Wikipedia)

 Radiographic Changes